AlCalzone/ioBroker.zwave2/README.md

 * Fixed an issue where devices were incorrectly displayed as secure
 * Improved support for devices that use the legacy `Alarm CC`
 * Several improvements for Zooz and GE devices

-### 1.8.9 (2021-01-31)
-* Labels for the Meter CC were improved to be unique
-* Many config files were added and updated
-* Improved compatibility with some devices, notably `ID Lock 150`, `Vision Security ZD2102-5`, `HomeSeer WD200+`
-* `currentValue` and similar values are now updated immediately when a set-type command succeeds.
-Verification is done after a short delay.

 ## License